thejameshoward/GaussianLogfileAssessor/README.md

     ```checkGaussianLogFiles.py -i data/ --parallel```

 > [!NOTE]
-> The command above will use multiple processors and upset any resource allocation manager (Arbiter 2) on a shared systems.
-These should be run on compute nodes with at least 8 cores.
+> The command above will use multiple processors and upset any resource allocation manager (e.g., Arbiter 2) on shared systems.
+> These should be run on compute nodes with at least 8 cores.